 I’ve posted about a number of Tokyo museums over the past few months (sorry if this is getting boring) but among my favourite has to be Nezu Museum (根津美術館) in the decidedly ‘old money’ neighbourhood of Aoyama which combines a stunning modern building with a beautiful traditional Japanese garden.

-Almost hidden from view with a tall wall on one side and a gorgeous bamboo screen at the front one might be forgiven for mistaking Nezu Museum for the residence of rich Tokyoite and in fact this isn’t far from the truth.
+Almost hidden from view with a tall wall on one side and a gorgeous bamboo screen at the front one might be forgiven for mistaking Nezu Museum for the residence of a rich Tokyoite and in fact, this isn’t far from the truth.

 Founded in 1940, the museum houses the private collection of the prominent industrialist Nezu Kaichirō (1860–1940) who established a foundation in his will to preserve his holdings of Japanese and other Asian pre-modern arts.

 Along with donations from other collectors, the museum comprises more than 7,400 objects including calligraphy, painting, sculpture, ceramics, lacquer, metalwork, bamboo crafts and textiles.